-That being said, you shouldn’t put your life and the holidays on hold while they’re deployed either.
+That being said, do not put your life and the holidays on hold while they are deployed either.
 You can stay away from overspending and credit card debt while still finding ways to celebrate your family’s holiday traditions.

 You don’t have to spend a lot of money to have a nice holiday while your loved one is on deployment.
 Here are a few wallet- and deployment-friendly ideas to help you keep your holiday traditions going while your loved one is overseas.

 “Celebrate” with Your Deployed Service Member

-Even though your loved one is deployed for the holidays this year, it doesn’t mean you can’t celebrate with them.
-Print out a picture of them on solid card stock, and glue the picture to a Popsicle stick.
+Even though your loved one is deployed for the holidays this year, it does not mean you cannot celebrate with them.
+You can print out a picture of them on solid card stock and glue the picture to a Popsicle stick.
 Hold your Popsicle stick service member up to include them in your family’s holiday pictures and festivities.

-Holding a Popsicle stick version of your loved one may be a woefully inadequate substitute for the real thing, but it’s a light-hearted way to have your service member present when you decorate the tree, make cookies, or eat your holiday meal.
-Make sure to email any photos you take to your service member.
-Most service members soon look forward to the ridiculous pictures to see what they’ve “been up to” back in the States.
+Holding a Popsicle stick version of your loved one may be a woefully inadequate substitute for the real thing, but it’s a light-hearted way to have your loved one present when you decorate the tree, make cookies or eat your holiday meal.
+Make sure to email any photos you take to your them.
+Most service members look forward to the ridiculous pictures to see what their families and friends have been up to back at home.

 Holiday Book Recordings

-Does your family have a holiday tradition of reading the Night Before Christmas together?
+Does your family have a holiday tradition of reading “The Night Before Christmas” together?
 You still can.
 A Story before Bed is a website that connects children with their deployed family members through free book voice recordings.
-All you have to do to get started recording is to sign up through the form on their website.
+All you have to do to get started recording is sign up through the form on their website.
 Once you verify your email, you can start recording your book reading.

-They have several holiday books available, as well as other everyday books.
-You can keep the tradition going, even through deployment, of reading your favorite holiday book to your kids on Christmas Eve.
+They have several holiday books available, as well as other genres.
+You can keep the tradition going, even through deployment.
+Service members can still read to their children on Christmas Eve.